 - Add the curry paste to the frying pan and stir for 1 minute.
 This helps release all the flavours.

-- Pour over the chicken stock, season with freshly ground black pepper and simmer for 10 minutes until the chicken is properly cooked through.
+- Pour over the chicken stock, season with freshly ground black pepper, and simmer for 10 minutes until the chicken is properly cooked through.
 If you are using leftover chicken, add it here and heat it thoroughly.

-- Stir in the mango chutney, natural yoghurt, garam masala, sultanas & spinach and heat through for 2 minutes.
+- Stir in the mango chutney, natural yoghurt, garam masala, sultanas & spinach, and heat through for 2 minutes.

 Serve with rice or naan bread, or both.
-The most common rice to serve with a curry is a basmati rice.
-Basmati is a long grain rice and the grains stay separated after cooking making it nice and fluffy.
-You could also use a more fragrant rice such as Jasmine rice.
+The most common rice to serve with curry is basmati rice.
+Basmati is long grain rice and the grains stay separated after cooking making it nice and fluffy.
+You could also use more fragrant rice such as Jasmine rice.
 For a homemade 'Naan' bread, you might like to try my simple Flatbread recipe.
 Made with just 3 ingredients, this is a very simple bread you can make at home and it only takes 10 minutes.

-When buying chicken, try to buy from a local source and preferably free range.
+When buying chicken, try to buy from a local source and preferably free-range.
 Buying local will help minimise your carbon footprint.
 It also helps support local farmers who are key custodians of our local countryside and environment.

 Several of the ingredients here are also available as Fairtrade.
-You can now buy Fairtrade rice as well as mango chutney, garam masala and of course black pepper.
+You can now buy Fairtrade rice as well as mango chutney, garam masala, and of course black pepper.
 Buying Fairtrade products is a direct way to help some of the world's poorest farmers.
 Fairtrade products are also produced to good environmental standards.

 Store chicken korma in the fridge for 2-3 days.
 Remember, if you've used leftover chicken, you shouldn't re-heat it.
 It will keep well in the freezer for 3 - 4 months.
 After that time, the quality and texture may start to deteriorate a little, but it will still be safe to eat.